Neural Post-Einsteinian Test of General Relativity with the Third Gravitational-Wave Transient Catalog: Abstract

 \section{Abstract}

-Gravitational waves (GWs) from compact binaries are excellent probes of gravity in the strong- and dynamical-field regime.
-We report a test of general relativity (GR) with the third GW Transient Catalog (GWTC-3) using the recently developed neural post-Einsteinian framework, both on individual events and at the population level through hierarchical modeling.
+Gravitational waves (GWs) from compact binaries are excellent probes of gravity in the strong- and dynamical-field regimes.
+We report a test of general relativity (GR) with the third GW Transient Catalog (GWTC-3) plus a few O4 events using the recently developed neural post-Einsteinian framework, both on individual events and at the population level through hierarchical modeling.
 We find no significant violation of GR and place a constraint that, for the first time, efficiently covers non-GR theories characterized by not only post-Newtonian deviations but also those beyond under the same theory-agnostic framework.

 {\bf{\em Introduction.}} Having passed all experimental tests in the Solar System~\cite{Will:2014kxa} and with binary pulsars~\cite{Stairs:2003eg}, Einstein's general relativity (GR) remains our best theory for describing gravity.
-Despite that, Einstein's theory is thought to be challenged by certain theoretical issues, such as the ubiquity of singularities~\cite{Penrose:1964wq,Senovilla:2014gza} and its incompatibility with quantum mechanics~\cite{Shomer:2007vq}.
-Moreover, GR also struggles to explain certain observed phenomena without the inclusion of additional dark fields or a cosmological constant, such as the rotation curves of the galaxies~\cite{Sofue:2000jx,Bertone:2016nfn} and the late-time acceleration of the expansion rate of the universe~\cite{SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns}.
-Considerable attention has been devoted to developing modified gravity theories, and the recent observation of gravitational waves (GWs) from compact binaries~\cite{LIGOScientific:2016aoc,LIGOScientific:2016dsl,LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021usb,KAGRA:2021vkt,LIGOScientific:2024elc,LIGOScientific:2025hdt,LIGOScientific:2025slb} has opened up a new window for testing GR against these theories in the dynamical- and strong-field regime~\cite{Berti:2018cxi}.
+Despite that, Einstein's theory is thought to be challenged by certain theoretical issues such as the ubiquity of singularities~\cite{Penrose:1964wq,Senovilla:2014gza} and its incompatibility with quantum mechanics~\cite{Shomer:2007vq}.
+Moreover, GR also struggles to explain certain observed phenomena, such as the rotation curves of the galaxies~\cite{Sofue:2000jx,Bertone:2016nfn} and the late-time acceleration of the expansion rate of the universe~\cite{SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns}, without the inclusion of additional dark fields or a cosmological constant.
+Considerable attention has been devoted to developing modified gravity theories, and the recent observation of gravitational waves (GWs) from compact binaries~\cite{LIGOScientific:2016aoc,LIGOScientific:2016dsl,LIGOScientific:2018mvr,LIGOScientific:2020ibl,LIGOScientific:2021usb,KAGRA:2021vkt,LIGOScientific:2024elc,LIGOScientific:2025hdt,LIGOScientific:2025slb} has opened up a new window for testing GR against these theories in the dynamical- and strong-field regimes~\cite{Berti:2018cxi}.